Guide

 On mobile, the layout collapses into a single scrollable column regardless of the split setting.
 The sidebar and right panel fold into the main flow.

-The sticky topbar navigation links jump you directly to major sections: FX Pairs, Macro, Rates, Cross-Asset, Risk, Positioning, and Calendar.
+The sticky topbar navigation links jump you directly to major sections: FX Pairs, Macro, Rates, Cross-Asset, Risk, Positioning, Calendar, Derivatives, and News.

 Topbar & Quote Bar